Pokémon Organized Play Ratings and Rankings

 Pokémon Organized Play (POP) tracks the ratings of all of the players that participate in sanctioned tournaments.
 Players can use the ratings to measure their success at tournaments, their improvements as a player, and to compare their play during the current tournament season against their highest ratings of previous seasons.

-Pokémon Organized Play only issues rating points for Premier Events, such as City Championships, or Battle Roads.
+Pokémon Organized Play only issues rating points for Premier Events, such as League Challenges, League Cups and larger events.
 Prerelease tournaments are not included in the ratings system.